GIScience/gis-training-resource-center/content/Modul_1/en_qgis_theorie.md

 🚧This training platform and the entire content is under ⚠️construction⚠️ and may not be shared or published! 🚧

-At its core GIS is a computer-based system to organises data with any spatial component.
-Also, called geodata.
-There are three core functions of GIS.
+At its core, GIS is a computer-based system to organise data with a spatial component (_geodata_).
+There are three core functions of GIS:

+1. Connecting data to maps
+2. Visualisation, organisation and processing of spatial data
+3. Analysing spatial data

 ```{figure} /fig/GIS_Core_functunality.drawio.svg
 ---